VictorAvelar/mollie-api-go/docs/README.md

 }
 ```

-ApplePaymentSession contains information about an Apple pay session
+ApplePaymentSession contains information about an Apple pay session.

 #### type ApplePaymentSessionRequest